 - Jagged, pointed teeth designed for the crusts and hard bread

-- Perfect combination of blade and ergonomically designed handle length
+- A perfect combination of blade and ergonomically designed handle length

 - Expensive knife (truly an investment)